About me (Akeem)

 Ritual Wellness ATX · Therapy & Psychology / Brand Identity

 Ritual Wellness ATX is a therapy practice local to Austin Texas.
-Shown above are some of hte explorations we went through for the initial discovery phase of the brand. lavender was a key element as it represents calm/peace and it grows all over Austin.
+Shown above are some of the explorations we went through for the initial discovery phase of the brand. lavender was a key element as it represents calm/peace and it grows all over Austin.
 The endless knot was a call to harmony, balance and wisdom from Buddhist practices.
 Last symbol in the top row is the 5 fold symbol which is a Celtic representation of balance in human nature.
 Ultimately we kept lavender as a key element in the background of the final and went with a circular mark that can be recognized easily outside of the full logo lockup.

 Moonlit Water · Holistic Healing / Brand Identity